Rakile/deforumation/README.md

 Here is an example of LIVE prompt changing for facial expression during rendering.

-PROMPT: Beatifull (smiling:0.1), bear girl, focus on face
+Positive Prompt: Beatifull (smiling:0.1), bear girl, focus on face

 Here we just increase the "(smiling:0.1)" value upwards.